Limited-access road: Canada

 In Ontario, expressway is synonymous with freeway and is used to mean limited-access divided-highways with no at-grade intersections.
 An example of this is the Gardiner Expressway through western and downtown Toronto, and once it turns into a 6-lane arterial road (Lake Shore Boulevard) east of the Don River, there is a sign warning of the end of the freeway.
 The E. C. Row Expressway in Windsor, Ontario is a controlled-access divided freeway with grade-separated interchanges, between Ojibway Parkway at its western terminus and Banwell Road at its eastern terminus, where there are traffic intersections at both termini.
 The Macdonald–Cartier Freeway would be an example of a route that uses the term freeway, however, that name is being phased out by the Ministry of Transportation.
 In general, the term "expressway" is used more frequently for municipally maintained roads, while provincial freeways are known more by their route number (particularly the 400-series highways are known as Highway 4__) despite some of them having an "expressway" name for all or part of their length, such as the (Chedoke Expressway/Hamilton Expressway, Belfield Expressway, and Airport Expressway).

 The Veterans Memorial Parkway in London, Ontario, has intersections instead of interchanges, and thus is considered an expressway and not a freeway.
 It was originally designed with sufficient right-of-way to be built as a full freeway, but a lack of funding forced it to be built with at-grade intersections.
 Similarly, the Hanlon Parkway in Guelph and Highway 40 in Sarnia, Ontario were originally opened with intersections in lieu of interchanges, save for the couple grade-separated interchanges.
 Regional Road 420 in Niagara Falls is also an expressway.
 While Allen Road and Highway 400 were originally full freeways, their extensions (for Allen Road to meet Sheppard Avenue and Dufferine Street, and the 400 South Extension which became Black Creek Drive and handed over to Metro Toronto upon completion) were built as expressways with at-grade intersections.

-Two sections of Highway 11, between Barrie and Orillia as well as between Orillia and Gravenhurst, are a Right-in Right-out (RIRO) expressway rather than a full freeway.
+Two sections of Highway 11, between Barrie and Orillia as well as between Orillia and Gravenhurst, are a right-in Right-out (RIRO) expressway rather than a full freeway.
 The joint route of Highway 35/115 in Durham Region is also a RIRO expressway.

 In most of Western Canada, an expressway is a high-speed arterial road along the lines of the California definition, while a freeway is fully controlled access with no at-grade intersections.
-In Alberta, the term "Trail" refers to both full freeways (Stoney Trail), or high-speed arterials with a mix of signalized intersections and interchanges (Crowchild Trail).
+In Alberta, the term "Trail" refers to both full freeways (e.g. Stoney Trail), or high-speed arterials with a mix of signalized intersections and interchanges (e.g. Crowchild Trail).
 The Yellowhead Trail as it passes through Edmonton, Alberta has both intersections and interchanges.
 It is the main east–west artery for the northern half of the city.
 There are plans to upgrade many of the most congested remaining intersections into interchanges in the near future.